UMiamiLibraries/RAMP/README.md

    to EAD files.
 This path should have appropriate permissions so that the script can read and write files.

-   Note: if you receive an error when trying to run the conversion routine, you may need to edit your php.ini settings to change the value of 'short_open_tag' to 'Off.'
+   Note: if you receive an error when trying to run the conversion routine, you may need to edit your php.ini settings to change the value of `short_open_tag` to 'Off.'

    After submitting the form, the script performs an XSLT transformation on all the files in the folder.
 After a successful transformation, the